Human history: Post-classical

 Portrait of Alfraganus in the Compilatio astronomica, 1493.
-Islamic astronomers began just before the 9th century to collect and translate Indian, Persian and Greek astronomical texts, adding their own astronomy and enabling later, particularly European astronomy to build on.
-Symbolic for the post-classical period, a period of an increasing trans-regional literary culture, particularly in the sciences, spreading and building on methods of science.
+Islamic astronomers began just before the 9th century to collect and translate Indian, Persian, and Greek astronomical texts, adding their own astronomy and enabling later, particularly European, astronomy to build on.
+Symbolic of the post-classical period, a period of an increasing trans-regional literary culture, particularly in the sciences, spreading and building on methods of science.

-The post-classical period, dated roughly from 500 to 1500 CE, (Note: The exact dates are disputed and some periodizations use 1450 as the end point.) was characterized by the rise and spread of major religions while civilization expanded to new parts of the world and trade between societies intensified.
-From the 10th to 13th centuries, the Medieval Warm Period in the northern hemisphere aided agriculture and led to population growth in parts of Europe and Asia.
+The post-classical period, dated roughly from 500 to 1500 CE, (Note: The exact dates are disputed, and some periodizations use 1450 as the end point.) was characterized by the rise and spread of major religions while civilization expanded to new parts of the world and trade between societies intensified.
+From the 10th to 13th centuries, the Medieval Warm Period in the Northern Hemisphere aided agriculture and led to population growth in parts of Europe and Asia.
 It was followed by the Little Ice Age, which, along with the plagues of the 14th century, put downward pressure on the population of Eurasia.
 Major inventions of the period were gunpowder, guns, and printing, all of which originated in China.

 The post-classical period encompasses the early Muslim conquests, the Islamic Golden Age, and the commencement and expansion of the Arab slave trade, followed by the Mongol invasions and the founding of the Ottoman Empire.
 South Asia had a series of middle kingdoms, followed by the establishment of Islamic empires in India.

 In West Africa, the Mali and Songhai Empires rose.
 On the southeast coast of Africa, Arabic ports were established where gold, spices, and other commodities were traded.
-This allowed Africa to join the Southeast Asia trading system, bringing it contact with Asia; this resulted in the Swahili culture.
+This allowed Africa to join the Southeast Asia trading system, bringing it into contact with Asia; this resulted in the Swahili culture.

 China experienced the relatively successive Sui, Tang, Song, Yuan, and early Ming dynasties.
 Middle Eastern trade routes along the Indian Ocean, and the Silk Road through the Gobi Desert, provided limited economic and cultural contact between Asian and European civilizations.
 During the same period, civilizations in the Americas, such as the Mississippians, Aztecs, Maya, and Inca reached their zenith.